Elsapro/wikijs/employment/networking.md

 # Networking - It's Important to Your Success

 ##  What It Is and Isn't
+-  It is a great way for 'like' minded people to meet.
+-  Depending on the type of event it can present an option for brainstorming.
+-  For some it can provide a platform to just relax and get to know co-workers on a personal level.
+-

 ## A Few Simple Steps To Get Started **The Hidden Job Market**
 - Google 'Networking' in your local area.